OndrejNepozitek/Edgar-Unity/docs/generators/post-process.md

         }
     }

-With the implementation ready, we now have to create an instance of that ScriptableObject by right clicking in the project view and *Create -> Dungeon generator -> Examples -> Docs -> My custom post process*.
+With the implementation ready, we now have to create an instance of that ScriptableObject by right-clicking in the project view and *Create -> Edgar -> Examples -> Docs -> My custom post process*.
 And the last step is to drag and drop this ScriptableObject in the *Custom post process tasks* section of the dungeon generator.

 <Image src="img/v2/examples/example1/custom_post_process.png" caption="Add the ScriptableObject to the Custom post process tasks array" />